dword4/JobScore/README.md

    cd JobScore
    ```

-2. **Open Chrome Extension Manager**
+2. **Open Firefox Add-ons Manager**
-   - Go to `chrome://extensions/` in your Chrome browser
-   - Enable "Developer mode" (toggle in top right corner)
+   - Type `about:addons` in Firefox's address bar and press Enter
+   - OR click the menu button (☰) and select "Add-ons and themes"

+3. **Enable debugging**
+   - Click the gear icon (⚙️) in the Add-ons Manager
+   - Select "Debug Add-ons"
+   - OR navigate directly to `about:debugging`

-3. **Load the extension**
+4. **Load the extension**
+   - Click "This Firefox" in the left sidebar
-   - Click "Load unpacked"
+   - Click "Load Temporary Add-on..."
-   - Navigate to and select the `JobScore` folder
+   - Navigate to the `JobScore` folder and select `manifest.json`
-   - The extension will appear in your extensions list
+   - The extension will appear in your extensions list and toolbar

-4. **Pin the extension** (optional)
-   - Click the puzzle icon in the top right of Chrome
-   - Click the pin icon next to "Job Keyword Score" to keep it visible

 ## Usage